-Independently of the options given above, the publication must be archived in a repository at the time of publication.
+Independently of the options given above, the publication must be archived in a repository.
 The University archive OPUS FAU can be used for this; the FWF only requires that the Europe PubMed Central repository is used for publications in life sciences or related subjects.
 Affected projects will be informed directly by Europe PubMed Central via e-mail.

 Coverage of publication costs for the golden road may be applied for explicitly for up to three years after completion of the project.
 It is also to possible to request coverage of costs for books, proceedings and anthologies, providing that the publisher allows open access for these media using the golden road.
 For independent publications (books or similar) funded by the FWF, it is also mandatory for an electronic copy to be published simultaneously in the FWF e-book library with open access.

 The FWF finances publications using the golden road with up to EUR 2500 in addition to the project budget.
 If a publication costs more, the difference must be covered by the authors or an existing FWF project budget granted before the new regulations.